The Muslim is the new Jew and we're not even 'moved' by it

 Thousands of women (13,000 in Toronto) went out last week, over "pussy" related issues, officially gathered under the Women's March on Washington label.
 The March had a global envergure: it took place in many cities around the world on January 21, the day after the inauguration of the new U.S. president, Donald Trump.

 Yet only about 3,000 people were confirmed to attend Monday's morning protest at the United States Consulate in Toronto, against the "Muslim ban" executively put forward by Donald Trump.
-The "ban" is intended to prevent citizens from seven predominantely Muslim countries (Syria, Iran, Sudan, Libya, Somalia, Yemen and Iraq) from entering the wannabe dream-making, soon to be the wall-protectednation of the United States of America, for about 90 days (the number of days formerly allowed under the Visa Waver Program).
+The "ban" is intended to prevent citizens from seven predominantely Muslim countries (Syria, Iran, Sudan, Libya, Somalia, Yemen and Iraq) from entering the wannabe dream-making, soon to be the wall-protected nation of the United States of America, for about 90 days (the number of days formerly allowed under the Visa Waiver Program).

 The order seems to not apply to the Muslims states of Saudi Arabia or the United Arab Emirates.
 We can all guess why.
 Yet the ban surely applies to dual citizens and residents -- those already legally entitled to reside, study or conduct some sort of business in the United States.
-Or differently said, those legally entitled to belong to the community of value whose borders shape the American nation state.
+Or differently said, those legally entitled to belong to the community of value whose borders shape the American nation-state.

 Migrants are foreign people entering a nation and subsequently, differentially included into, or excluded from the nation, based on who they constitute as categories of migrants and how they are imagined to fit within these categories and within the nation.
 We all know by now that within the recent American public rhetoric, refugees per se are not imagined to fit within the great American nation.